top of page

 Circadian Rhythm Optimization:

-NAD+ levels naturally fluctuate throughout the day in alignment with your circadian rhythms.
+NAD+ levels naturally fluctuate throughout the day in alignment with our circadian rhythms.
 Time-restricted eating helps synchronize these rhythms, potentially optimizing NAD+ metabolism and improving metabolic health.

 Intermittent Fasting Protocols for NAD+ Optimization: